Su Luopei (Robert Spence) Phonetics with Listening Practice (British), WS 2024/2025

 (13:19)

-CEO of Qantas airways on his airline’s partnerships, and the strategic importance of IATA’s AGM, at 72nd IATA AGM:
+The former CEO of Qantas Airways Limited on his airline’s partnerships, and the strategic importance of IATA’s AGM, at 72nd IATA AGM:

 https://www.youtube.com/watch?v=Bl-TAvpznyQ